-1. Calculate the Due Date
+1. Calculate the due date

 That is really important and everything you do during pregnancy is based on far along you are and what the due date is.
-Calculate the due date HERE. and also find out the day that you got pregnant and the milestones of your pregnancy.
+Calculate the due date here. and also find out the day that you got pregnant and the milestones of your pregnancy.
 Then, use the babyMed week-by-week pregnancy calendar to find out exactly on which dates you will be how far along.
 You also want to download the babyMed Pregnancy App to use throughout the pregnancy.

-Now that you’re significant other is informed about the pregnancy, sit down and discuss how you want to break the news to your families.
-Maybe you want to take them out to dinner, or maybe have dinner at your house.
-If they live far away, maybe you want to Skype instead of calling them on the phone.
-Like with your husband, you don’t have to inform your families right away.
-You can take some time and thoroughly talk about what you plan to do first
+You can take some time to think about how you’re going to break the news before you tell your partner.
+You'll want to pick the perfect time and location so that it would be memorable.
+Once your partner knows, discuss how you want to announce it to your families.
+Maybe you want to take them out to dinner, or have dinner at your house.
+If they live far away, you might want to Zoom/FaceTime instead of calling them on the phone.
+Keep in mind, you don’t have to inform your families right away.
+You can take some time and thoroughly talk about what you plan to do first.

 Pregnancy is different from not being pregnant.
 There are now two to consider, so you need to first read the babyMed Pregnancy Safety Guide, such as how to eat better, and what foods to avoid in pregnancy.
 There are many things you should not do in pregnancy including certain foods, no alcohol, no cigarette smoke, not too much caffeine, certain medications, recreational drugs like marijuana, and various toxins, as well as certain activities and behaviors.

 4. Be ready for your body and your baby